Multiplayer bandits without observing collision information: Relaxing the assumptions.

-\section{Relaxing the assumptions}
+\section{Relaxing the assumptions.}

+Recall that all the theorems presented so far made three assumptions: \begin{description} \item{Assumption 1.} $K\geq m$: there are at least as many arms as players. \item{Assumption 2.} The rewards are supported on $[0, 1]$. \item{Assumption 3.} All players know the values of both $T$ and $m$. \end{description} Moreover, for different parts of Theorem~\ref{thm:secondmain} we have made additional assumptions.
+In this section, we discuss how the Assumptions 1--3 can be removed at the expense of getting worse regret bounds.
+Some assumptions can be removed independently of other assumptions, but some of them cannot be removed unconditionally; we discuss them one by one.

-\subsection{Unknown time horizon}
+\subsection{Unknown time horizon.}

+The assumption that $T$ is known can be removed independently of any other assumption, and the regret bound would multiply by at most $\log_2(T)$.

-If $T$ is not known, we can apply a simple doubling trick: we execute the algorithm assuming $T=1$, then we execute it assuming $T=2 \times 1$, and so on, until the actual time horizon is reached.
-If the expected regret of the algorithm for a known time horizon $T$ is $R(T)$, then the expected regret of the modified algorithm for unknown time horizon would be \(R'(T)\leq\sum_{i=0}^{\lfloor \log_2 (T) \rfloor} R(2^i) \leq \log_2(T) \times R(T).\) For example, if the players have the option of leaving the game, we can apply Theorem~\ref{thm:secondmain}(c) with $\mu = K\log(T)/\sqrt T$ to get the regret upper bound
+Indeed, if $T$ is not known, we can apply a simple doubling trick (see~\cite{doubling_trick} for various variants): we execute the algorithm assuming $T=1$, then we execute it assuming $T=2 \times 1$, and so on, until the actual time horizon is reached.
+If the expected regret of the algorithm for a known time horizon $T$ is $R(T)$, then the expected regret of the modified algorithm for an unknown time horizon would be \(R'(T)\leq\sum_{i=0}^{\lfloor \log_2 (T) \rfloor} R(2^i) \leq \log_2(T) \times R(T).\) For example, if the players have the option of leaving the game, we can apply Theorem~\ref{thm:secondmain}(c) to get the regret upper bound

 which is within a constant multiplicative factor of the upper bound for $R(T)$.